a-barouch/Nand2Tetris/README.md

 # Nand2Tetris

-The following repository contains my implementation of the Nand to Tetris course excercises.
+The following repository contains my implementation of the Nand to Tetris course exercises.
 Any additional info can be found here: https://www.nand2tetris.org/

-Excercises summary:
+Exercises summary:

 * Project 1: Boolean Logic
 * Project 2: Boolean Arithmetic